mgenware/cmark-gfm-js/README.md

 */
 ```

 So actually none of the above solutions work perfectly.
-GFM's tag filter is not able to filter some tags with malicious attributes, while cmark's `safe` option seems like a overkill.
+GFM's tag filter is not able to filter some tags with malicious attributes, while cmark's `SAFE` option seems like an overkill.

 #### A Good HTML Sanitizer
 **If you want to sanitize HTML in a good way, I suggest you completely ignore the builtin solutions above from cmark-gfm, instead output raw HTML with `gfm.convertUnsafe` and use a more professional HTML sanitizer instead.
 For example:**